McVeyHunter/MarkdownFinal/Index.md

 # Behaviorally

 The final way sound affects us is behaviourally.
 We will tend to move away from unpleasant sound if we can and even gravitate towards pleasant sounds.
-Sound can cause stress us and make us behave negatively.
+Sound can cause stress in us and make us behave negatively.
 It makes us less sociable, less helpful and less approachable if we’re in a noisy setting.

 Information about the 4 types above from [here](https://www.juliantreasure.com/blog/4-ways-sound-affects/)